ashishb/adb-enhanced/README.md

 You will have to do `brew install pandoc` if you are missing pandoc.

-Note: The inspiration of this project came from [android-scripts](https://github.com/dhelleberg/android-scripts).
+Note: The inspiration for this project came from [android-scripts](https://github.com/dhelleberg/android-scripts).

 [![Packaging status](https://repology.org/badge/vertical-allrepos/python:adb-enhanced.svg)](https://repology.org/project/python:adb-enhanced/versions)